sstok/contributing/contributing/code/symfony.rst

       the "menu" and "breadcrumbs".
     * search: field alias en labels for RollerworksSearch.
     * messages: translations with no specific domain.

 Security
 --------

+* Know your way around in the land of PHP, web application and Symfony security.
+Don’t trust “the framework” blindly.
+And when you have set up your security preventions: know if and why they work.
+* Change the default session-name.
+* Prefer httponly over an unprotected cookies to [prevent tampering].
+* Invalidate session after logout.

 * Use bcrypt for password encoding.
 * Use constant timing comparison for (security) tokens.